 Remember that this self-assessment is only meaningful if you answer it honestly, so you should take the time to carefully examine each of these questions.
 Here is goes:

-1. Do I have the right skills to run a successful business?
+1. Do I have the right skills to become a successful entrepreneur and run a business?

 Running a profitable and successful business is no easy task.
 You may know everything there is to know about making ice creams, but running an ice cream retail business requires a completely different set of skills.